GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

 2. Validate the mode/config pair.
 3. Enable the GPIO port clock when the API is an initialization path.
 4. Enable AFIO only when alternate function or EXTI routing requires it.
+5. Walk selected pin masks with a `while (remainingPins != GPIO_PIN_NONE)` loop that extracts and clears the lowest selected bit each iteration.
+Do not scan all 16 possible pins when only a sparse mask was requested.
-5. Convert each selected pin mask to a `gpio_pin_index_t` before entering codec helpers.
+6. Convert each extracted single-pin mask to a `gpio_pin_index_t` before entering codec helpers.
-6. Read each touched `CRL`, `CRH`, and `ODR` image once.
+7. Read each touched `CRL`, `CRH`, and `ODR` image once.
-7. Stage each selected pin through codec functions.
+8. Stage each selected pin through codec functions.
-8. Write dirty images in the hardware-safe order.
+9. Write dirty images in the hardware-safe order.
-9. Return a user-facing `driver_status_t`.
+10. Return a user-facing `driver_status_t`.

 Driver APIs must follow a read-modify-write model for GPIO register state.
 Even single-bit operations such as public set/reset/toggle should read the relevant